cv516Buaa/EKD-FWSNet/README.md

      sh train.sh

-If you have any question, please discuss with me by sending email to lyushuchang@buaa.edu.cn.
+To be honest, this repo contains some hardcoding parts, which may lead to confusion.
+If any question, please discuss with me by sending email to lyushuchang@buaa.edu.cn.